axelarnetwork/axelar-core/pages/learn/cli.md

 Some CLI commands require access to a fully synced Axelar node.
 Learn how to [start your own Axelar node](../node/join).

 Some CLI commands require AXL tokens to pay for on-chain transaction fees.
-Get testnet AXL tokens from the [Axelar testnet faucet](https://faucet.testnet.axelar.dev/).
+Get testnet AXL tokens from the Axelar faucets: [testnet](https://faucet.testnet.axelar.dev/) | [testnet-2](https://faucet-casablanca.testnet.axelar.dev/).

 Use the Axelar CLI to execute cross-chain token transfers: